Frances "Fanny" Palmer

 Frances Flora Bond Palmer (July 24, 1812 – August 20, 1876), often referred to as Fanny Palmer, was an English artist who became successful in the United States as a lithographer for Currier and Ives.

 Early life

-Frances "Fanny" Flora Bond, later Palmer, was born in Leicester, England, on July 24, 1812.
+Frances Flora Bond, nicknamed "Fanny", was born in Leicester, England, on July 24, 1812.
 Her father, Robert Bond, had been a prosperous lawyer and left an ample legacy to his children, who grew up very well off.
 In her youth, Palmer, with her sister Maria, attended Miss Linwood's School for young ladies, a select private school in London run by needlework artist Mary Linwood.
 There she was instructed in music, literature, and the fine arts.